EzZAt38/react-product-project/src/docs.md

 ## Overview

-This project is a simple React application that displays a list of products using reusable components.
-Each product is shown in a card format with options to edit or delete the product.
-The project demonstrates component-based architecture, prop usage, modular styling, and modal dialogs for product editing.
+This project is a modern React application for managing and displaying a list of products.
+It demonstrates best practices in component-based architecture, state management, modular styling, accessibility, and form validation.
+The app is designed to be easily extensible and serves as a solid foundation for more complex product management systems.

 ---